 Kovner, a quintessential intellectual, loved to put himself in the shoes of the world’s central bankers while analyzing currency trends.

-Druckenmiller had such a gambler’s instinct that during a rainstorm he would place bets on which raindrops would slide down the window first.
+Druckenmiller was such a gambler that he would place bets on which raindrops would slide down the window first during a rainstorm.

 Trading was a passion for each of the market wizards.

 Market Wizards Are Loners

 See that loudmouthed broker hanging around the party punch bowl bragging about his trades?

 The chances are slim that he’s a top trader.